jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Load-Balancing-Service-Clause.md

 ## 7. Opening, Use and Termination of Services

 7.1.
-You can use JS Cloud's services from the date of opening.
+Service Term You can immediately use JD Cloud's Load Balancer service from the date when you enable the Load Balancer service (it refers to the service displayed and provided for you on [www.jdcloud.com](https://www.jdcloud.com/)).
+The specific Service Term will be calculated according to your actual use.

 7.2.
 You shall keep your account balance sufficient for uninterrupted use of the service.